 Public Administration and Policy Analysis Center

-The main tasks of the Center are:
+The main tasks of the Centre are:

 • To carry out significant research in the areas of public administration, public policy process and public policy analysis, creating new scientific knowledge and high scientific results together with researchers of Lithuanian and foreign science centres;

-• To educate public policy analysis researchers, involving the IIRPS Public Policy Analysis Program and other students in the research conducted by the Center’s researchers, with the participation of the IIRPS doctoral studies process.
+• To educate public policy analysis researchers, involving the IIRPS Public Policy Analysis Program and other students in the research conducted by the Centre’s researchers, with the participation of the IIRPS doctoral studies process.

-The Center’s representatives participated in various research activities, including Lithuanian Science Council (LSC) funded research “Trends in the structure and activity of the Lithuanian governance institutions”, “Priorities of the Lithuanian Government’s activity: implementation process and results”, “Good governance and trust in the authorities in creating a welfare society in Lithuania”, “Impact of Sunset Commission’s recommendations on Lithuanian Public Management Policy 1999-2016” and “Response to the COVID-19 Pandemic in Lithuania and other EU Member States: an Impact on Public Policy and the Management of the Emergency Situation (COPOVAL)“.
-Currently the Center’s researchers are working on projects “Resilience of welfare state institutions in Lithuania: the influence of significant events on adapting to systemic threats during 2004–2020” and “The Impact of COVID-19 Pandemic on the Innovativeness of Lithuanian Public Sector“.
+The Centre’s representatives participated in various research activities, including Lithuanian Science Council (LSC) funded research “Trends in the structure and activity of the Lithuanian governance institutions”, “Priorities of the Lithuanian Government’s activity: implementation process and results”, “Good governance and trust in the authorities in creating a welfare society in Lithuania”, “Impact of Sunset Commission’s recommendations on Lithuanian Public Management Policy 1999-2016”, “Response to the COVID-19 Pandemic in Lithuania and other EU Member States: an Impact on Public Policy and the Management of the Emergency Situation (COPOVAL)“ and “Resilience of welfare state institutions in Lithuania: the influence of significant events on adapting to systemic threats during 2004–2020”.
+Currently, the Centre’s researchers are working on the project „Lithuanian authorities’ response to the polycrisis 2021-2025” and participating in the implementation of other initiatives.